 At Nourish Scotland we want to see flourishing cities, towns and communities centered firmly on the well-being of Scotland’s people, now and into the future.
 Support for public transport, active travel, renewable energy, waste management, schools and public services all form part of this picture – as does sustainable food.
 By investing in a healthier, more sustainable and fairer food system, our local authorities can deliver a whole range of social, economic and environmental outcomes.

-If you have any questions or thoughts about our policy ideas, or are interested in campaigning on food issues during this election period, please get in touch with Olga Bloemen at olga @ nourishscotland.org.uk, or call the Nourish office on 0131 226 1497.
+If you have any questions or thoughts about our policy ideas, please get in touch with Olga Bloemen at olga @ nourishscotland.org.uk, or call the Nourish office on 0131 226 1497.

 Election candidates supporting these policy asks: